tylerami/shopify-2022/README.md

 ### Unit testing

-The testsuite for this project contains 7 tests using Supertest and Jest modules
+The testsuite for this project contains 7 tests using Supertest and Jest modules that verify expected responses for all 7 API endpoints.
+These tests evaluate both the inventory CRUD service and location endpoint responses for proper status codes and deep object equality.

 ![gif of testsuite](/static/tests.gif)

 ## Reflections

+Given more time, I would implement addition testing to verify responses to bad requests include the proper status codes.
+In addition, the location/warehouse assignment functionality could be extended to allow for shipments to be tracked, warehouse capacity to be monitored, and items to be categorized.